The 502s

-The 502s are an American indie folk band from Maitland, Florida formed by Ed Isola.
+The 502s are an American indie folk band from Maitland, Florida formed by Eddie Isola.
 Their sound has been described as a "folk orchestra", and as a blend of roots, rock and bluegrass.
-The 502s' sound is often compared to Edward Sharpe and the Magnetic Zeroes, The Avett Brothers, and Old Crow Medicine Show, and the band is noted for their eclectic instrumental arrangements involving banjo, piano, and horns.
-Their live show received praise for “rambunctious energy, stomping sounds... and charismatic personalities” by Cowboys & Indians.
+The 502s' sound is often compared to Edward Sharpe and the Magnetic Zeros, The Avett Brothers, and Old Crow Medicine Show, and the band is noted for their eclectic instrumental arrangements involving banjo, piano, and horns.
+Their live show received praise for "rambunctious energy, stomping sounds... and charismatic personalities" by Cowboys & Indians.
+Initially consisting of Eddie Isola and his cousins with a rotating cast of musicians, the band's longest standing consistent lineup includes Matthew Tonner (keyboards, guitars), Joe Capati (saxophones), Sean Froehlich (drums and percussion), and Nicholas Melashenko (bass guitar), with their newest member, Graci Phillips (guitar), joining the band in 2023.

+History

-Formation and early history
+Formation and early history (2015-2016)

 Influenced by bands such as The Head and the Heart and Bear's Den, Ed Isola began writing songs in college with a $100 banjo and a guitar he borrowed from his roommate.
 After graduating and returning home, Ed recruited his cousins Jonathan Ruiz on guitar and vocals and Jacob Isola on bass.
 The band's name was derived from the street number of Isola's childhood home address.

 Shortly after the band's inception in 2016, The 502s won a contest to perform at Okeechobee Music & Arts Festival, alongside Mumford and Sons, The Avett Brothers, and Kendrick Lamar, beating out over 800 contest entrants.
 Their performance at Okeechobee took place before the band had released any recorded material.

 The 502s released a self-titled EP in 2016.
 The release has been described as “a rousing debut that personifies the folk explosion from the past few years highlighted by booming stomps, upbeat tunes, and melodious gang vocals that ooze camaraderie.”

 The single “Olivia” was highlighted by local NPR radio station WMFE on their “Hold on to Summer” playlist and the band performed headlining slots at Florida Music Festival and Winter Garden Music Festival.
 Also in 2016, The 502s were invited to perform at Communion Records' NYC showcase alongside up-and-coming artists Salt Cathedral, Overcoats, Ocean Park Standoff, Michael Daves, and Eric Slick.